SahilHakimiUofT/UImpactifyMernSite/doc/sprint3/SR3.md

 | Prof Ilir | |

 ## Tasks This Sprint
-All tasks that were selected for this sprint were successfully completed.
+All tasks that were selected for this sprint were successfully completed except TBD-12.
 All the subtasks that were created for each completed task have also been completed.

 This has been reflected on Jira.